 Related: 10+ Free Face Mask Sewing Patterns and Tutorials

-Kids face masks – a must-have back-to-school item for 2020
+Kids face masks – a must-have item during the COVID-19 pandemic

 The efficacy of cloth masks is generally lower than that of medical masks and respirators, but they have some advantages.
 Cotton masks are less irritating to the skin than medical-style masks, they are reusable, provide a bit more comfort when the mask is secured behind the ears, and can be made in a variety of prints and colors.